Recycling and Waste

 - Hope's IT initiative brings awareness of technological efficiency to campus departments, saving paper and reducing the hours required to perform recurring tasks

-- Reuse all furniture by storing it for later use or donating it to the Rescue Mission
+- Reuse all furniture or clothing by storing it for later use or donating it to local organizations

-- Donate anything left from students at the end of the school year to the Rescue Mission
+- We donate anything left from students at the end of the school year to the Rescue Mission

-- Donate leftover building supplies the Habitat for Humanity's Restore
+- Donate leftover building supplies to the Habitat for Humanity's Restore

 - Strategic in usage and repurposing of existing facilities to meet the changing needs of students

-- Upcycling craft events hosted on campus and in the community
+- Hosting upcycling events on campus and in the community

 - Office paper recycling is available for all departments; paper is shredded and recycled into home insulation product.

-- Drop off wet cell/rechargeable batteries at Physical Plant for recycling (alkaline batteries [e.g., AAA, AA, C, D] cannot be recycled)
+- Drop off wet cell/rechargeable batteries at Physical Plant for recycling (alkaline batteries [e.g., AAA, AA, C, D] cannot be recycled at this time).

 - Recycle fluorescent bulbs and ballasts, transformers and copper wire